-And because of that peace I know that God works all things for good and that the suffering, pain, and frustrations all have a reason.
+And because of that peace, I know that God works all things for good and that suffering, pain, and frustrations all have a reason.
 They all have a purpose.
 And it all leads to hope.
 If this journey is where He is asking me to meet Him, then there is no place I’d rather be.

 (Even though I complain. )